SystemsApproach/sdn/preface.rst

 Preface
 =======

-The Internet is the midst of a transformation, one that moves away from bundled proprietary devices, and instead embraces disaggregating network hardware (which becomes commodity) from the software that controls it (which scales in the cloud).
+The Internet is in the midst of a transformation, one that moves away from bundled proprietary devices, and instead embraces disaggregating network hardware (which becomes commodity) from the software that controls it (which scales in the cloud).
 The transformation is